 Compliance Determination

-(1) Certification and test procedures required by this division shall be conducted in accordance with the Department's Source Sampling Manual.
-Applicants are encouraged to submit designs approved by other air pollution control agencies where VOC control equipment has been developed.
-Construction approvals and proof of compliance will, in most cases, be based on Departmental evaluation of the source and controls.

-(2) Approval by the Department of alternative methods for demonstrating compliance where specified and allowed in this division, including approval of equivalent testing methods for determining compliance, shall be subject to review and approval by EPA.
+(1) Certification and test procedures required by this division shall be conducted in accordance with DEQ's Source Sampling Manual.
+(2) Approval by DEQ of alternative methods for demonstrating compliance where specified and allowed in this division, including approval of equivalent testing methods for determining compliance, shall be subject to review and approval by EPA.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]